It’s Time You Repurpose, Refresh and Reuse Content to Your Advantage

 Understand your content landscape, pick and choose different pieces to create another piece of content to share with your audience.

-Above are some examples that I shared to repurpose, reuse and refresh your content.
+Above are some examples that I shared to repurpose, refresh and reuse content.
 The reality is that it’s expensive and time consuming to RRR content.
-Don’t RRR for the sake of RRR.
+Don’t repurpose, refresh and reuse content for the sake of RRR.
 Give it some thought by evaluating your current content list.
 Start with promotion and audiences’ needs in mind.
 Create an RRR plan by starting with 1 or 2 flagship content items or by logically pulling pieces of information from various content pieces.
 Happy RRR!
 I would love to hear your examples of RRR.